andreas-jonsson/vbados/README.md

 ## Version history

+* _0.6_: Big VBSF revamp, thanks to Eduardo Casino.
+VBSF now supports long file names in shared folders, as well as translating host Unicode filenames into the corresponding characters from the current DOS codepage.
+  Plus many VBSF compatibility fixes.
 * _0.56_: VBSF now supports changing file modification dates, and interleaving FindFirst/FindNext calls (used by e.g., recursive xcopy).
   Small compatibility fixes for both VBMOUSE and VBSF.